 - Develop ongoing relationships within the Pillar Network

-As a Leadership Team, we believe church planting partnerships are essential in fulfilling the Great Commission and imperative for cooperating through the Pillar Network.
+Church planting partnerships are essential in fulfilling the Great Commission and imperative for cooperating through the Pillar Network.
 We can do more together than apart through partnerships that encourage gospel collaboration.

 We affirm that every church planter involved in a network has a stewardship before God to be faithful to their supporters.
 We all have limited amounts of time, energy and resources to invest in relationships with other churches.